How Stress Affects Rheumatoid Arthritis

 Being active is especially good for people with RA.
 It eases pain, improves mood, lowers stress, and helps keep joints mobile.

 Go for cardio (aerobic exercise).
-Pick activities that are easy on your joints, like swimming, walking, or gardening.
+Pick activities that are easy on your joints, like swimming and walking.

 Also do strength training.
 You can use light weights, machines at the gym, resistance bands, or your own body weight (think push-ups and lunges).